ronrothjr/The-Threads-of-Becoming/front-doors.md

 ### **Works at Individual, Team, and System Levels**

 The same seven threads appear in individual coaching conversations, team dynamics, and organizational strategy.
 A leader stuck in PAUSE (Now vs. Not Yet) creates a team culture that reflects that collapse.
-Systemic diagnosis enables systemic engagement.
+Systemic diagnosis enables systemic intervention.

 ### **Actionable in Real Time**

-The Navigation Conversation protocol can be used in a 20-minute one-on-one, a team meeting that's gone sideways, or a strategic planning session.
+Threadwork protocol can be used in a 20-minute one-on-one, a team meeting that's gone sideways, or a strategic planning session.
 You don't need to stop everything for a workshop—you can apply the framework in the flow of work.

 | KEY APPLICATIONS FOR ORGANIZATIONAL LEADERS • Strategic Planning: Identify which organizational tensions are driving strategic debates • Team Dysfunction: Diagnose collapse patterns; help teams access both poles • Decision Paralysis: PAUSE and UNCERTAINTY threads for stuck decisions • Change Management: MEMORY thread (Given ↔ Chosen) for navigating tradition vs. innovation • Executive Coaching: BECOMING thread for leaders in role transitions • Conflict Resolution: Name the underlying thread to shift from adversarial to collaborative  |
 | :---- |